-Steward Partners Investment Advisory is a financial advisor firm with billions in assets under management (AUM).
+Steward Partners Investment Advisory is a financial advisory firm with billions in assets under management (AUM).
 While its website says the firm is headquartered in Washington, D.C., its filings with the Securities and Exchange Commission (SEC) provide New York as its main office.
 This fee-based practice has 27 offices across the country.

 Steward Partners Background